 * | by (user_id) count() hits | sort by (hits desc) limit 5

-LogsQL pipes support much wider functionality comparing to SQL, so spend your spare time by reading pipe docs and playing with them at VictoriaLogs playground.
+LogsQL pipes support much wider functionality compared to SQL, so spend some time reading pipe docs and playing with them at VictoriaLogs demo playground or at the playground for Grafana datasource for VictoriaLogs .